JMencius/pie/README.md

 ## Resouce consumption
-`Pie` is expected to completed evaluation within minutes with default 24 threads.
+`Pie` is expected to completed evaluation within minutes with the default 24 threads on a stardard X86 platfrom.

 The actual performance may vary depending on factors such as size of `vcf`, I/O speed, memory speed, and CPU capabilities.